-- 1. Most federal health insurance and life insurance remains in effect for a set period of time following a non-excepted employee's placement into furlough (non-pay) status. - 2.
-Employee payroll deductions (to include Thrift Savings Plan deductions and Agency contributions) cease during the shutdown period. - xii.
-Employee Overtime: Excepted staff may request and earn overtime in the shutdown period.
-Overtime should only be approved to perform critical, time-sensitive excepted activities that cannot be accomplished within the employee's regular work schedule.
-Payment for properly requested and approved overtime will not take place until the shutdown is ended. - xiii.
+- xii.
 Employee Compensatory Time (Comp Time) and Credit Hours: Excepted staff may request and earn Comp Time and/or Credit Hours in the shutdown period.
 Comp Time should only be approved to perform critical, time-sensitive excepted activities that cannot be accomplished within the employee's regular work schedule.
-Properly requested and approved comp time may not be recognized or used until the shutdown is ended. - xiv.
+Properly requested and approved comp time may not be recognized or used until the shutdown ends. - xiii.
+Use or Lose Leave: Employees who had properly requested and approved Use or Lose leave in the Agency's payroll/T&A system, within required timelines, and where that leave had to be cancelled due to the shutdown, may possibly have that leave restored post-shutdown (depending on OPM guidance). - xiv.
 Employee Monetary Awards: Employee monetary awards will be postponed until after the shutdown has ended. - xv.
 Transit Subsidy: The employee transit subsidy is not an excepted activity.
-CSOSA may not incur a new obligation while under the shutdown to fund the employee transit subsidy.
-Transit subsidies obligated prior to the shutdown may continue to be used throughout the shutdown period to support the work commute of excepted staff only. - xvi.
-Agency New Hires: By law, individuals do not become Federal employees until they report for work and are sworn in.
-CSOSA should consider delaying the enter-on-duty date for new employees who are scheduled during a shutdown furlough.
-Only new employees performing excepted functions critical to public safety should be considered for hire in the shutdown period. - xvii.
-Creditor Letter: CSOSA and/or OPM may develop and distribute documentation outlining the furlough and payment delay issues caused by the shutdown for use by employees.
-A copy of such documentation, will be accessible via CSOSA and PSA web sites in the shutdown time period.
+CSOSA may not incur a new obligation while under the shutdown to fund the employee transit subsidy. - 1.
+Transit subsidy funds obligated prior to the shutdown, and that are available in the shutdown period, may continue to be used to support the commute to/from work of eligible, excepted staff only. - In cases where transit subsidy funds are not available in the shutdown period, excepted employees shall fund their own commute to/from work.
+Eligible excepted employees may request Agency reimbursement for actual, allowable transit costs incurred, post shutdown. - xvi.
+Agency New Hires: The advertising of job vacancies should be postponed in the shutdown period unless the vacant position performs critical, excepted functions that are immediately required to ensure public safety.
+By law, individuals do not become federal employees until they report for work and are sworn in.
+CSOSA should consider delaying the enter-onduty date for new employees who are scheduled to start work during a shutdown furlough.
+Only new employees performing excepted functions critical to public safety should be considered for hire and on-boarding in the shutdown period. - xvii.
+Creditor Letter: CSOSA (CSP/PSA) and/or OPM may develop and distribute documentation outlining the furlough and payment delay issues caused by the shutdown for use by employees with creditors.
+A copy of such documentation will be accessible via CSOSA and PSA websites during the shutdown time period.
+Employees should maintain copies of Furlough Notices as proof of furlough.